 You will need between one and two small candies per cookie, depending on the size of your cutout and the size of the candy.
 For the largest cutouts I had, like the pumpkins, I needed about two and a half per cookie.

 First of all, make sure the cookies are fully cooled before starting to decorate, otherwise any icing you add will melt!

-I used this brand of store-bought cookie icing in white to decorate my cookies.
+I used Betty Crocker Cookie Icing (affiliate link) to decorate my cookies.
 Then to make the black accents, I squeezed some out into a ramekin and mixed in some black food coloring with a bamboo skewer.
 I then used the skewer to paint on the black icing.

 You could also make your own cookie icing if you want to.
 Just make sure it’s the kind if icing that hardens fully when it dries.
 This makes the design last longer and it’s easier to store the cookies!